 The term broadcasting means the transmission of audio or video content using radio-frequency waves.
 With the recent advancements in digital technology, radio broadcasting now applies to many different types of content distribution.
-Today you’ve the choice of tuning in to more types of radio stations than ever before.
-Let’s start with a review of these types.
+Today you have the choice of tuning in to more types of radio stations than ever before.

 Analog radio consists of two main types: AM (amplitude modulation) and FM (frequency modulation).
-Analog radio station frequently feeds only one transmitter and referred to as an AM station or an FM station in the U.S. But it is quite possible for a station to feed both transmitters in a similar area, or to feed more than one transmitter covering different areas.
+Analog radio station frequently feeds only one transmitter and is referred to as an AM station or an FM station in the U.S. But it is quite possible for a station to feed both transmitters in a similar area, or to feed more than one transmitter covering different areas.
 In either case, AM or FM refers only to a particular transmitter and not to the entire station.
 The latter arrangement is becoming widespread throughout the U.S.

 Four standards for digital radio systems exist worldwide: IBOC (In-Band On-Channel), DAB (Digital Audio Broadcasting), ISDB-TSB (Integrated Services Digital Broadcasting-Terrestrial Sound Broadcasting), and DRM (Digital Radio Mondiale).
 All are different from each other in several respects.

 Also known as Eureka 147 in the U.S. and as Digital Radio in the U.K., DAB comes with a number of advantages similar to IBOC.
 But it is fundamentally different in its design.
 Unlike IBOC, DAB cannot share a channel with an analog transmit.
 So it needs a new, dedicated band.
-Each DAB broadcast also needs much more band as it consists of multi-program services (typically 6 to 10, depending on quality and the amount of data it carries).
+Each DAB broadcast also needs much more band as it consists of multi-program services (typically 6 to 10, depending on the quality and the amount of data it carries).
 This makes it unusable by a typical local radio station.
 It is generally implemented with the cooperation of several broadcasters, or by a third-party aggregator that acts as service operators for broadcasters.

 Specifically developed for Japan in 2003, ISDB-TSB is the digital radio system used for multi-program services.
 It is currently using transmission frequencies in the VHF band.
-A unique feature of ISDB-TSB is that the digital radio channels are intermingled with ISDB digital TV channels in the similar broadcast.
+A unique feature of ISDB-TSB is that the digital radio channels are intermingled with ISDB digital TV channels in a similar broadcast.

 DRM is a system developed primarily as a direct substitute for AM international broadcasting in the short-wave band.
-DRM uses the similar channel plan as the analog services, and, with some limitations and changes to the analog service, a DRM broadcast can share the same channel with an analog station, existing channel allocations DRM is a single audio channel system when used with.
+DRM uses a similar channel plan as the analog services, and, with some limitations and changes to the analog service, a DRM broadcast can share the same channel with an analog station, existing channel allocations DRM is a single audio channel system when used with.
 An enhanced version is DRM +, introduced in 2007 for the VHF band.
 This improvement presents two-channel and surround-sound capability.

 Sirius XM is the combination of two similar but competing satellite radio services: XM Satellite Radio and Sirius Satellite Radio.
 XM and Sirius, which still operate separately at the retail level, are subscription services.
 They broadcast more than 150 digital audio channels intended for reception by car, portable, and fixed receivers.
 These provide coverage of the complete continental United States, much of Canada, and parts of Mexico.

 Many radio stations are now using online streaming audio services to provide a simulated broadcast of their over-the-air signals to web listeners.
-A broadcaster may also offer additional online audio streams that are repurposed, time-shifted, or completely different from their on-air services.
+A broadcaster may also offer additional online audio streams that are re-purposed, time-shifted, or completely different from their on-air services.
 Because no scarcity of bandwidth or obligation for licensing of online services exists, broadcasters may offer as many services as they wish.
-Unlike over-the-air broadcasting, web distribution is delivered to end-users by the third-party telecommunication providers on a nationwide or worldwide basis.
+Unlike over-the-air broadcasting, web distribution is delivered to end-users by third-party telecommunication providers on a nationwide or worldwide basis.